Anne-Laure Folly

 Anne-Laure Folly (born March 31, 1954) is a documentary film maker from Togo.

 Work

-In 1994 Anne-Laure Folly won the silver medal at the Monte Carlo Television Festival for her documentary Femmes aux yeux ouverts (Women with eyes open).
+In 1994, Folly won the silver medal at the Monte Carlo Television Festival for her documentary Femmes aux yeux ouverts (Women with eyes open).

 This film records women from Benin, Burkina Faso, Mali, and Senegal discussing their lives.

 The opening sequence of this film, her second, has a young woman staring into the camera and reciting the poem: